SaintNameless/CloudNative/readme.md

 # CloudNative - Restaurant Ordering System
 This is a comprehensive restaurant ordering system built using Spring Cloud.
 It provides functionalities for both ordinary users and administrators to manage orders, users, menus, and more.
+A CloudNative program (k8s+containered) is based on this order-system to build.

 ## Microservices
 The system is composed of several microservices: